 I will critically evaluate my enquiry and consider ways in which it could be improved or developed.

 Using sources as evidence.
-End of Year 5, expected:

 From a range of sources provided, I can accept and reject sources based on valid criteria when carrying out particular enquiries.

 I can explain why I have made that selection,